elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsimportretry.createnewcopy.md

 ## SavedObjectsImportRetry.createNewCopy property

-> Warning: This API is now obsolete.
->
-> If `createNewCopy` is specified, the new object has a new (undefined) origin ID.
+If `createNewCopy` is specified, the new object has a new (undefined) origin ID.
 This is only needed for the case where `createNewCopies` mode is disabled and ambiguous source conflicts are detected.
-When `createNewCopies` mode is permanently enabled, this field will be redundant and can be removed.
->

 <b>Signature:</b>